Mexican Meatloaf Muffins are simple to make, quick to cook, and full of zesty flavor from homemade taco seasoning and salsa!

 Mexican Meatloaf Muffins

-- Preheat oven to 450°F. Spray a six-cup muffin tin with nonstick cooking spray.
+- Preheat oven to 450°F. Line a rimmed baking sheet with foil.
+Spray a six-cup muffin tin with nonstick cooking spray and set on top of the baking sheet.

 - In a large bowl, mix the ground beef, egg, bread crumbs, taco seasoning, and 1/2 cup salsa until well-combined.